1. What is Change of Status?

 6. How do I apply for Change of Status?

-If you wish to change your status to any of the following nonimmigrant categories, your employer should file Form I-129, Petition for Nonimmigrant Worker, and any required supporting documents:
+If you wish to change to any of the following categories of nonimmigrants, your employer will need to file the Form I-129, Petition for Nonimmigrant Worker, with any supporting documents:

 H – Temporary workers